 To recap, the matching gifts process is fairly simple and requires little effort on the part of your donors.
 Here’s how it works:

-- A donor completes their donation to your nonprofit organization.
+1. A donor completes their donation to your nonprofit organization.

-- If they’re eligible, the donor submits a matching gift request to their company.
+2. Eligible donors submit a matching gift request to their company.

-- The company reaches out to your nonprofit to confirm the donation.
+4. The company reaches out to your nonprofit to confirm the donation.

-- The company sends a check to your nonprofit to complete the gift match.
+5. The company sends a check to your nonprofit to complete the gift match.

 That’s it!
-Because this process requires no other action on the part of your donors other than submitting their official matching gift request, it’s incredibly easy to inspire your supporters to engage in this process.
+Because this process requires no action on the part of your donors other than submitting their official matching gift request, it’s incredibly easy to inspire your supporters to engage in this process.

 How can donors find out if they’re eligible for matching gifts?

 Provide your online donors with a tool that lets them search for their employer’s matching gift guidelines.
 You can provide this tool on a dedicated matching gifts page on your website.
 This will allow offline donors to visit and quickly check their eligibility, too.
-This tool looks something like this:

 What matching gifts guidelines do companies usually have?